vth-poc/vt-poc/README.md

    - Add `project` or `enhancement` labels for categorization
    - Optionally add `blocked` label for blocked work
    - Optionally add `win` label for high-value work
-   - Issues without labels will appear under "Other" category
+   - Issues without labels or non-project/enhancement labels will appear under "Other" category

 ## 🔄 How It Works